Back to National Guide

 Hiring a Licensed Plasterer in VIC

 In Victoria, the Victorian Building Authority (VBA) administers building practitioner registration.
 Single-trade rendering work does not require VBA registration.
 When rendering is part of a larger building project involving multiple trades, registration requirements may apply to the builder overseeing the work.
+You can search for registered practitioners on the VBA practitioner register.

 How We Calculate